dpal0/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - Did AI help you design or understand any tests?
 How?

 ---
 I mainly tested by running the website manually, but I somethings chaged the values in the tests writtien.
+For example I put 586 which is greater than 100 which was wrong so I saw the test for it, there wasn't any, so I told AI to add that and refactor the code to validate input so that are in only place.

 ## 4. What did you learn about Streamlit and state?

 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?
+Its like npm run dev but for python based code.
+So used it when you don't have a frontend file.
+Your front and backend both can be in python
 ---

 ## 5. Looking ahead: your developer habits